If you’re looking to get your small business running or sustained, learn how you can use a HELOC for your small business expenses below!

 He’s ready to start paying it back when his first client defaults on an invoice.
 He borrows another $5,000, knowing that it’s not the end of his credit and that he expects revenue to pick up soon.

-HELOC for Small Business Entrepreneurs – Pros and Cons
+HELOC for Small Business Entrepreneurs – Pros & Cons

 Of course, we hope that things will work out for our fictional friend Eddie, but there’s no guarantee.
 Starting a small business is always a risk, no matter how solid your business plan is.

 Will it work out for you?
-It's impossible to tell.
-There are a lot of factors involved, from how much equity you've accumulated to what your cash flow is likely to be.
+It’s impossible to tell.
+There are a lot of factors involved, from how much equity you’ve accumulated to what your cash flow is likely to be as a new small business owner.

 That said, there are some pros and cons that apply to most HELOC borrowers.

-- Freedom to use the cash as you like (which is not necessarily true for a small business loan!).
+- Freedom to use the financing as you like (which is not necessarily true for a small business loan!)

-- Variable interest rates that could cause your monthly payments to skyrocket if market rates rise.
+- Variable interest rates cause your monthly payment amount to skyrocket if market rates rise

 Using a HELOC for small business funding tends to be most risky if you’re selling a product, opening a restaurant, or starting up a retail store.
 These businesses tend to have a lot of up-front costs and can take longer to make their way into the black.
 Service industries can turn a profit faster, but you’re still stuck with your home on the line if it doesn’t happen fast enough.